phyodev/QR-Generator/README.md

 ``python main.py``

 ### Step3
-copy the address (eg. 127.0.0.1:5000) from terminal to any browswer to see the result.
+copy the address (eg. 127.0.0.1:5000) from terminal and paste to any browswer to see the result.